stakater/developer-handbook/content/iam/basics.md

 The above is default JWT claims, in addition to that, if you requested claims from service provider then you will get those as well.

-An id_token is a JWT, per the OIDC Specification.
+An `id_token` is a JWT, per the OIDC Specification.
 This means that:

 - identity information about the user is encoded right into the token and
 - the token can be definitively verified to prove that it hasn’t been tampered with.

-There’s a set of [rules](http://openid.net/specs/openid-connect-core-1_0.html#IDTokenValidation) in the specification for validating an id_token.
-Among the claims encoded in the id_token is an expiration (exp), which must be honored as part of the validation process.
+There’s a set of [rules](http://openid.net/specs/openid-connect-core-1_0.html#IDTokenValidation) in the specification for validating an `id_token`.
+Among the claims encoded in the `id_token` is an expiration (exp), which must be honored as part of the validation process.
 Additionally, the signature section of JWT is used in concert with a key to validate that the entire JWT has not been tampered with in any way.

 ## JWT